 In this year of Great Expectations (our 2022 mission theme), God blesses not only our congregation, but our communities, churches, and businesses.
 For those grieving the loss of loved ones, friends, and co-workers.

-Parents and guardians as schools deal with COVID-19 and try to open safely in-person and online.
+Parents and guardians as schools deal with COVID-19 and try to open safely in-person and provide option for online.
 Frontline caregivers.
 Our congregation, community, area churches, and businesses.
 Those grieving lost loved ones, friends, and co-workers.
 Those in the military: Anthony A., Cpt.
 Laura C, Cpt.
 Sean C, Pvt.
 William C, US Army, 2nd Lt Michael C, USAF, S. Sgt.
 Richard E, head injury victims.

 What is Prayer?

 Prayer may best be described as a conversation with God.
 While folding our hands is frequently associated with someone praying, hand-folding is not required for God to hear us, of course!
 Eyes open or closed.
 Standing, sitting, walking, driving, or any possible activity can be a perfect context for talking to God.
 Record, write or draw your prayers.
 Remember, the apostle Paul said to pray without ceasing (1 Thessalonians 5:17).
 So, the main thing is to just pray.